 Line 2 goes to the Place Charles de Gaulle (Arc de

 Triomphe) and Porte Maillot (in the La Defense skyscraper district).

 Buses normally run every 15 minutes from 5:45 a.m. to 11 p.m.
 Trip time:

 Line 4 serves the Gare de Lyon and the Gare Montparnasse.

-Gaulle and Orly Airports at 30-minute intervals, with a minimum
+Charles de Gaulle and Orly Airports at 30-minute intervals, with an

 Your luggage will be stored for you during the trip.

-Buy your ticket at the Cars Air France counter in the terminal or pay the driver as you
+Buy your ticket online, at the Les Cars Air France counter in the terminal, or

 RATP, the Paris regional transport